Establish a healthy lawn today!

 When seeding it is best to use a fine sandy soil mix like our Special Blend Top Dressing.
 The Special Blend has been designed to be used as a top dressing soil for your turf, to level out any humps and bumps and to feed your lawn at the same time.
 We have also found it to be a great seeding mix.
 A blend that is a correctly proportioned mix of finely sieved light sandy loam, composted sawdust and prilled organic chicken manure.

 If you decide to go with the turf option then grab our downloadable PDF here.
 This will take you through step by step the processes involved in establishing a luscious green lawn.
-There are also some great guided videos available here which will clarify a few of your concerns.
 When establishing a new lawn, we recommend a 100mm thick base layer of a sandy underturf soil mix like our Under Turf Soil Mix.
 This ensures that your new turf will root itself deeply in the sandy soil, and in prolonged dry periods will be much more efficient and finding water with a deeper and stronger root system.

 Preparation for Laying Turf